quangv/docs/src/doc/sampleapp/tips/camera.rst

 *  This sample code is confirmed to work with Android 2.3.6, Android 3.2, Android 4.0.3 and iOS 7.0.4.

-You will need to use PhoneGap Camera API to access the camera of a device.
-In order to use PhoneGap API, you need to load :file:`components/loader.js` file.
+You will need to use Cordova Camera API to access the camera of a device.
+In order to use Cordova API, you need to load :file:`components/loader.js` file.
 Please be sure to add the following lines in the HTML files.

 ::